Merit Scholarship Program

 Sidney B. Williams Jr. Scholarship

-Sponsored by the American Intellectual Property Law Education Foundation, this scholarship aims to increase the number of minority intellectual property attorneys and bring these attorneys to the attention of firms and corporations as candidates for employment.
-For further information, visit the American Intellectual Property Law Education Foundation and the Thurgood Marshall Fund.
+Sponsored by the Foundation Advancement of Diversity in IP Law, this scholarship aims to increase the number of minority intellectual property attorneys and bring these attorneys to the attention of firms and corporations as candidates for employment.
+For further information, visit the Foundation for Advancement of Diversity in IP Law.